cdapio/cdap/docs/loom-docs/source/faq/provisioner.rst

 in size, so a good starting point is 10 * 10 * 4 / 8 = 50 provisioners.
 Ultimately, if your provisioners are always busy, you probably want to add more.
 If they are mostly idle, you probably want to decrease number.
 With a lot of provisioners, you will want to edit the number of worker threads in the loom server accordingly.

+Memory limits should also be considered when deciding on the number of provisioners to run.
+On average, each provisioner requires roughly 200MB of memory, hence, you may want to consider your system specifications when allocating the number of provisioners.

 Can I increase the number of provisioners on the fly?
 -----------------------------------------------------